25 Creative Ways To Get Your First Marketplace Users

 25. Paid influencer marketing on social platforms where it might be underpriced (i.e: TikTok, Instagram, etc.)

-As mentioned, the above might not be the most scalable ways to drive supply, but there should be a few out of the list are tactics you can use to get your first marketplace users.
-They could probably also be further classified into the main ways that marketplace end up driving supply, which are:
+As mentioned, the above might not be the most scalable ways to drive supply, but there should be that you can use to "do what doesn't scale" to get your first marketplace users.
+Some of them could also be used as part of the more scalable ways that marketplaces typically end up driving supply, which are:

 • Direct sales